Reverse-Flash: Thaddeus Thawne

-Inertia was later resurrected due to Doctor Manhattan's modifications on the timeline, but is currently trapped in the Speed Force.
+Inertia is later resurrected, but is trapped in the Speed Force.
 Inertia tries to stop Barry Allen, Max Mercury, and Jesse Quick from escaping the Speed Force, revealing that Eobard Thawne promised to release him and let him take over Bart Allen's body once the former succeeded in his plans.
 After Barry tries to appeal and talk sense into him, Inertia stops his attacks and runs off.

 Daniel West

 Daniel "Danny" West first appeared in The Flash #0 (November 2012).
-The younger brother of Iris West, the biological father of Wallace West and the uncle of Wally West.
+The most recent individual to be called the Reverse-Flash, he is the younger brother of Iris West, father of Ace West, and an enemy of Barry Allen.